omeka/Documentation/source/Helping/index.rst

 Function Examples
 *****************

-If you would like to contribute how you have used or modified one of these functions, you can use the :ref:`exampletemplate` file as a starting point.
-Also, look at the `Metadata <https://github.com/omeka/Documentation/blob/master/source/Reference/libraries/globals/examples/metadata.rst>`_ file as a working sample.Just branch the corresponding file within GitHub (or create your own local copy), fill in the details of what you did, and submit a new pull request.
+If you would like to contribute how you have used or modified one of the Omeka globals functions, you can use the :ref:`exampletemplate` file as a starting point.
+Also, look at the `Metadata <https://github.com/omeka/Documentation/blob/master/source/Reference/libraries/globals/examples/metadata.rst>`_ file as a working sample.
+Just branch the corresponding file within GitHub (or create your own local copy), fill in the details of what you did, and submit a new pull request.

 ***************